HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 LinkedIn is becoming a search platform for professional content.
 People increasingly search LinkedIn for industry insights, thought leadership, and professional recommendations.
 If your audience is B2B, LinkedIn optimization deserves attention.

 Discord communities are growing as knowledge hubs.
-While Discord isn’t traditionally searchable, communities built around specific topics become go-to resources.
+Discord isn’t traditionally searchable, but communities built around specific topics become go-to resources.
 Active participation in relevant Discord servers can drive brand awareness and traffic.

 Conversational keywords matter for voice search.
 People speak differently than they type.
 “Best Italian restaurant near me” becomes “What’s the best Italian restaurant nearby?” when spoken.
-Content that answers conversational queries naturally performs better in voice search.
+Content that answers conversational queries naturally does better in voice search.

 Key Insight: The platforms that matter most for your business depend on your audience, industry, and resources.
-Don’t try to be everywhere—be well-thought-out about where you invest time and effort.
+Don’t try to be everywhere.
+Be well-thought-out about where you invest time and effort.
 Test platforms, measure results, and double down on what works.

 The work is more complex, sure.
-But the payoff—visibility across the entire search ecosystem—is worth it.
+But the payoff, visibility across the entire search ecosystem, is worth it.
 Start today.
 Pick one new platform.
 Learn it.
 Master it.
 Then expand.
 Your future audience is out there searching.
 Make sure they find you.

 This article was written on: